thibaultmg/acm-rag-content/docs/acm/2.15/clusters/main.md

   Management console, the credentials you previoulsy created are copied to the managed cluster namespace as the opaque secret.

-#### Additional resources

-Return to Creating a credential for Google Cloud Platform.

 ### Creating a credential for VMware vSphere

 You need a credential to use multicluster engine operator console to